Removing old paint from wood is normally a very arduous task. Anyone who has stripped paint knows that it’s not a one step process.

 After 10 hours, I used a plastic scraper to scrape away the layers of paint.
 Was it totally successful?
 Not 100%.
-I still had a sticky white residue left on the surface which meant I needed to use mineral spirits to clean it and then potentially spray it with Citristrip again and wait a while.
+I still had a sticky white residue left on the surface which meant I needed to use mineral spirits and steel wool to clean it and then potentially spray it with Citristrip again and wait a while.
 Womp womp womp.

 Pros and cons of removing paint with Citristrip paint stripper

 - Breaks the paint down layer by layer